gamespawn/gamespawn.github.io/_events/REGULAR_13_Pixel_Art.md

 ---
 title: "Pixel Art"
 event-name: "Pixel Art"
-event-regular-date: "Wednesday"
+event-regular-date: "Fridays"
 event-time: "2:00 ~ 3:00 pm"
 event-location: "Discord"
 event-bg-img: "img/events/aseprite.jpg"
-event-description: "Want to learn how to make pixel art?
-Well you're in luck!
-Many of our projects this time around need pixel artists so if you want to help out, come on by!
-Offering help in pixel art in general, tilemaps, and more, what's not gain?"
+event-description: "Starting out in game dev but not sure where to start in art?
+Look no further than the Aseprite workshop, where you can learn to use pixel art to start creating your own assets for your own games!
+Last quarter we worked on tile-making and tile-set, so this time around we'll be working on creating simple characters and animating them."
 ---